 The most common condition that affects the back of the foot is known as Achilles tendonitis.
 This condition occurs when there has been a great amount of stress and strain on the Achilles tendon due to various activities and abnormal movements of the foot, ankle and leg.
 A misalignment or mechanical dysfunction of the hind foot will generally be present when a person is suffering from this condition.
 Many times the patient will report having had a prior history of an ankle or sprain to the foot, possibly even months or years prior to the achilles tendonitis developing.
 Other times this painful condition may have developed due to repetitive movements of the foot and/or ankle over an extended period of time.

-Common Foot & Leg Conditions Treated:
+Common Foot and Leg Conditions Treated by CHFA Doctors:

 - Planter Fasciitis